College of Natural Resources and Sciences

 I am a multidisciplinary education professional and geoscientist.
 My objectives in academic leadership are to expand pathways to scientific careers to the broadest possible range of people through innovative and responsive undergraduate and graduate education.
 As a scholar I am committed to understanding how people learn and think in the geosciences.

-I am a Past President of NAGT and am currently serving as the President of the American Geosciences Institute (AGI) for 2014-2015
+I am a Past President of NAGT and served as the President of the American Geosciences Institute (AGI) for 2014-2015

-For information about the Texas A&M College of Geosciences, see geosciences.tamu.edu
+For my departmental profile and information about the Texas A&M University Department of Geology and Geophysics, visit https://geogeo.tamu.edu/people/profiles/faculty/riggseric.html , and for information about the TAMU College of Geosciences, see geosciences.tamu.edu

 For information about the AGI, see www.americangeosciences.org